zh54321/ADScout/README.md

 Get some domain information like:
 - Domain information
 - Domain Controllers
-- Count of USers / Groups / Computers
+- Count of Users / Groups / Computers
 - Some interesting groups

 Example: